 Double click on the SSIS Character Map Transformation to configure it

-- Destination: We have an option to select, Whether we want to replace the original column.
-Or we want to add this as a new column.
+- Destination: We have an option to select Whether we want to replace the original column.
+Or do we want to add this as a new one?
 In this example, we are using the New column option.

 - Operation: We already discussed above

 - Output Alias: Specify the new column name.
-It acts the same as ALIAS column in SQL
+It acts the same as the ALIAS in SQL.

 For the time being, we are using only Upper and Lower.
-However, you can try all the available options in SSIS character map transformation.
+However, you can try all the available SSIS character map transformation options.
 Click ok.

-Here we are selecting the Character Map Transformation in SSIS table from the Database
+Here, we are selecting the Character Map Transformation in the table from the Database.

-STEP 7: Click on the Mappings tab to check whether the ssis character map source columns accurately mapped to the destination columns.
+STEP 7: Click on the Mappings tab to check whether the SSIS character map source columns are accurately mapped to the destination columns.

-NOTE: If your input column names and destination column names are the same, the intelligence automatically maps.
-If there are any changes in the column names (any alias or calculated columns), we have to map them manually.
+NOTE: The intelligence automatically maps if your input and destination column names are the same.
+If there are any changes in the column names (alias or calculated columns), we must map them manually.